Will your employer know you talked to an attorney?

 Many federal and state employment laws protect workers from retaliation.
 If you are exercising your legal rights, these laws may prohibit your employer from taking any adverse employment action against you.
 If your employer does so, you may have an additional or separate legal claim.

 Ultimately, you should not have to put up with your employer’s illegal or abusive actions.
-Instead of worrying about your employer finding out about your free consultation with an attorney, take the necessary steps to protect yourself and your career.
+Instead of worrying about your employer finding out about your confidential consultation with an attorney, take the necessary steps to protect yourself and your career.